authorjoymas/authorjoymas/content/world/oraclehome/oracle2.md

 <span style='color: #5D8C98;'> _tea brings saltwater without heart or blossom_</span>

-"Rest will cause injury, regardless of whether you focus on yourself or your goal."
+“Rest will cause injury, regardless of whether you focus on yourself or your goal.”

 ---